iambiny/iambiny/README.md

 # About Me

-- 👋 Hi, My name is Truong Tuan Anh (@iambiny)
+- 👋 Hi, my name is Truong Tuan Anh (@iambiny), and I'm from Hanoi, Vietnam.
-- 👀 I’m interested in Java and Python
+- 👀 I'm currently learning to become a Fullstack Web Developer.
-- 🌱 I’m currently learning Mobile App
+- 🌱 I work primarily with TypeScript, and occasionally with Java and Python.
-- 😄 Hobby: Listening, Cycling, Playing and Learning
+- 😄 My hobbies: Listening to music, cycling, playing games, and learning new things.

 ## Education

-- I am studying in 3rd year at the University of Transports and Communications.
+- I'm a 4th-year student, majoring in Information Technology, at the University of Transport and Communications.

 ## Contact Me:
 - 📫 Contact me: @anhtruong100703@gmail.com